 Tours to Mostar

 Numerous companies arrange full day tours to Mostar, usually from Dubrovnik or Sarajevo.
 These tours start around 7:30 am and get back to your starting city after dinner.
-Because of driving times and stops at other sites, these tours only give you two to three hours to explore Mostar.
-If you want more time in Mostar, consider hiring a rental car or traveling by public bus.
+Just be aware that because of driving times and stops at other sites, these tours usually only give you three hours to explore Mostar.

 Where to Eat in Mostar